-The “Take a Bite Out of Lyme Disease” Challenge kicked off in March and is ongoing.
+The “Take a Bite Out of Lyme Disease” Challenge kicks off each May for Lyme Disease Awareness Month.
 This challenge is both fun AND important.
 Ready to join in?
 Great!
 Grab a lime and get ready…

 The purpose of the Lyme Disease Challenge is to raise awareness and funding for improved Lyme Disease diagnosis and treatment.

 Are you in?
 Great!
 Then follow the three easy steps below and donate $10.
 Prefer not to take the bite?
 That’s okay too!
 Donate $100 instead.
 All donations accepted by ILADEF (International Lyme and Associated Diseases Society’s 501(c)(3) non-profit educational fund).

 1. TAKE A BITE: Bite a lime and TAKE A PHOTO OR A SHORT VIDEO of the act – the more sourpuss your face, the better (and funnier!).

 2. SHARE A FACT: State ONE BRIEF FACT ABOUT LYME DISEASE, such as the facts provided below.
 You can say them in your video, write them on your photo, or include them in your post.
 Help us spread the true facts about Lyme Disease!

 3. PASS IT ON: Keep the campaign going — CHALLENGE THREE OTHER PEOPLE – your friends, family, whomever! – to take a bite!
 Mention them in your video or if you do a photo tag them in your post.

 Post it all to your favorite social media outlets.
 In your posts tag your video or photo with #LymeDiseaseChallenge so we can find you!
 You may even be featured here on our website!